 Create a fun and colorful treat box made to look like a box of colored pencils!
-Grab the free printable and create some as party favors or back-to-school gifts!
+Grab the free printable and create some as party favors for color or art-themed parties or back-to-school gifts!

+Hello Crafty Friends!
 Treat boxes are by far my favorite paper craft to create!
 Who doesn’t love receiving a fun and unique box filled with goodies?!
-For my children’s color-themed birthday party last week, I created these colored pencil treat boxes to look like a box of colored pencils – they are really filled with licorice or other tall thin candies!
-They made the perfect party favor and were easy to whip together after I created the pattern for them.
-I’m offering the free printable at the end of this post so you can make some too!
+For my children’s color-themed birthday party last week, I created these colored pencil treat boxes to look like a box of colored pencils – they can be filled with colorful licorice or other tall thin candies.
 These boxes would be great for back-to-school treats, art parties, or any time of the year.

-I designed the boxes to fit Rainbow Twist Twizzlers.
-They are the perfect size to fit six Twists.
-They can get hard when not kept sealed in a plastic bag, so I recommend adding the Twizzlers as close to gifting these as possible, or place in a plastic food-safe bag prior to fitting inside the box.
-We made our treat boxes in advance and then added the candy the night before.
-They stayed soft and were perfect.
-I tested one and found theystayed soft for a few days, but after that they became too hard to eat.
+I designed the boxes to fit Rainbow Twist Twizzlers, this is not a sponsored post thought, I just thought it would be cute to use these.
+They are the perfect size to fit six Twizzlers.
+They can get hard though when not kept sealed in a plastic bag, so I recommend adding the Twizzlers as close to gifting these as possible, or place the boxes in a plastic bag until gifting.

-- Free printable (located at the end of this post)
+- Free printable boxes – Grab the free file by filling out the purple form at the end of this post.

 Step One: Print the treat box on white paper.
-I used 110lb bright white paper (affiliate link located in “Shop My Supplies”).
-It is a great weight for treat boxes that will still go through my printer.
-After the boxes are printed, cut them out using a paper cutter and scissors.
+I used 110lb index paper, it is a great weight for treat boxes that will still go through my printer.
+After the boxes are printed, cut them out using a paper trimmer and scissors.

-Use an X-Acto knife to cut out the smile-shaped window.
+Use an craft knife to cut out the smile-shaped window from each box.

 Step Two: Score along the fold lines.
 I love using my mini scoring board and stylus for this part.
 It isn’t necessary, but it does a great job creating crisp and perfectly straight fold lines.